Newsletter Subscribe

 South Australian Museum

 For the days when a slow stroll amongst ancient artifacts and interactive exhibits calls, take the family for an afternoon at the South Australian Museum.
 This isn’t your basic, run-of-the-mill museum either.
 Showcasing Australian history across 5 levels, with a vibrant calendar of events and exhibitions that will have curiosity running wild.
 You can take a self-guided tour and go at your own pace or join a tour for all the fascinating information you might have missed.
-Our current pick of exhibits?
-The Shadow Initiation.
-Part escape room and part museum, you are given 1 hour to solve over 40 puzzles on this adventure.

 North Terrace, Adelaide

-Has our list of things to do in Adelaide with kids got you itching to get out and explore even more of Adelaide and beyond?
+Has our list of the best things to do in Adelaide with kids got you itching to get out and explore more of Adelaide and beyond?
 Why not take some time for yourself with a luxurious pamper sesh, or sip your way through some of the best wineries in South Australia?